National Coalition for Mental Health Recovery

 SAMHSA's Partners for Recovery

-SAMHSA's Partners for Recovery (PFR) seeks to better services and systems of care and supports and provide resources to services that work to prevent and treat behavioral health problems.
-PFR does this with a focus on five key areas: recovery, cross-systems collaboration, stigma reduction, workforce development, and leadership development.
-PFR works with different programs, including community partners and Federal agencies, to address the needs of those with or at risk of substance use conditions.
-PFR also develops technical resources and provides informration and tools to recovering individuals, providers, and state and local governments to respond to stigma.
+The Substance Abuse and Mental Health Services Administrations (SAMHSAs) Partners for Recovery (PFR) is an initiative to improve services, systems of care, and supports for people with substance use and co-occurring mental health conditions.
+SAMHSAs PFR also provides resources for those involved in prevention and treatment of behavioral health conditions.
+The initiative focuses on five key areas: recovery-oriented systems of care, cross-systems collaboration, reduction of inaccurate and harmful perceptions and discrimination associated with substance use and mental health problems, workforce development, and leadership development.
+SAMHSAs PFR works with different programs, including community partners and Federal agencies, to address the needs of those with or at risk of developing substance use conditions.
+It also develops technical resources and provides information and tools to recovering individuals, providers, and State and local governments.

 SAMHSA National Registry of Evidence Based Programs and Practices (NREPP)